 As a sports coach are there any legal requirements which I must adhere to?

 Often people who involve themselves in sport as coaches are directly involved with young children and vulnerable individuals.
-Accordingly they must be subject to appropriate checks as to their suitability to work in this environment such as Criminal Record Bureau and Vetting and Barring schemes required by the individual sport.
+Accordingly they must be subject to appropriate checks as to their suitability to work in this environment such as Disclosure and Barring Service (DBS) checks and Vetting and Barring schemes required by the individual sport.

 In order to be a coach for a particular sport within the UK it is likely that you will be required to achieve certain qualifications.
 For example if you wish to coach tennis within England you will be required at attain the required level of coaching certificate of qualification from the National Governing Body of Tennis in England.